So many worthwhile projects are pending funding, we can't stop now when we are making progress. Let's help more species together!

 Saving marine mammals one species at a time

-By now, you are probably aware that marine mammals are subject to contaminates in their natural habitats.
-But what we don’t know is how to determine which poisonous or polluting substance is causing the health issues in the marine mammals.
-By collecting marine mammal samples, we can answer those critical questions about wildlife health.
-But sample collection is tricky; storage of the organic matter before lab analysis is even more delicate, and validating the data has to be accurate.
+Did you know that marine mammals are subject to contaminants in their natural habitats?
+Veterinarians are trying to determine which poisonous or polluting substance is causing their health issues.
+By collecting marine mammal samples, we can answer those critical questions about our marine mammals' health.
+However, sample collection is tricky; storage of the organic matter before lab analysis is even more delicate, and validating the data has to be accurate.